-Click the toggles to enable (toggle on page widgets:
+Click the toggles to enable (toggle on or disable (toggle off ) the Home page widgets:

 - Requests

 - Approvals

 - Reviews

 All widgets are enabled by default, indicating that the corresponding controls display on your Home page.
 The toggles appear blue with the switch to the right when a widget is enabled, and gray with the switch to the left when a widget is disabled.